jawegielewski/jawegielewski/README.md

 - 👋 Hi, I’m @jawegielewski
 - 👀 I’m interested in ...
 Android development
 - 🌱 I’m currently learning ...
 Jetpack in a range of Architecture Components
-- ⚡ Fact: ...
-I am a big fan of Il Divo group
 - ⚡ Fun fact: ...
 I love taking a long sessions in bathtub.
 Bathtub beyond comparison to shower!
 - 📫 How to reach me ... <a href = "mailto: jawegielewski@gmail.com">jawegielewski@gmail.com</a>